Tomcatmandoo/mistercat/src/projects/Sky_1.md

 ---
-I worked on a number of responsive design projects for Sky Digital, focusssing on the customer relations areas of the website - My Sky, the subscriber hub for Sky customers and the Contact section.
+Working on a number of responsive design projects for Sky Digital, focusssing on the customer relations areas of the website - My Sky, the subscriber hub for Sky customers and the Contact section.

 **My Sky section**
 **Tasks included:** Re-purposing an important customer-focussed section of Sky.com to be fully responsive and more personalised.
 Improving existing journeys, interactions and messaging based around the results of A/B user testing.